NETWAYS/foreman-training/provisioning/04_compute_resource.md

 Images are available as install source to all Compute resources, for some as the only source.
 To be available to Foreman it has also to be configured using the "New image" dialog after selecting a Compute resource.
 The image has to be created with an user which has shell access to run finish scripts and depending on the Compute resource also user_data scripts can run during virtual machine creation to change settings.
+Another option are cloud_init scripts if you installed cloud_init at the system and pointed it to Foreman.

 If a image is configured it is possible to choose it from the "Create host" dialog on the "Operating system" tab.
 In some cases it can speed up the installation process, but of course an unattended installation will give you a cleaner and more up to date